daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 ## Requirements
-The system has 2 types of users: Clients and Administrators Administrators are yet to be implemented, but they are responsible for registering/managing products provided.
+The system has 2 types of users: Clients and Administrators Administrators are yet to be implemented, but they are responsible for registering/managing products and users.
 Customers are users who access the system to buy products.

 Each customer's record includes, at least: name, id, email